axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

 1. Receive the incoming syslog messages.
 1. Initialize the data structures required for OpenTelemetry log messages in a [FilterX block]({{< relref "/filterx/_index.md" >}}).
 1. Map the key-value pairs and macros of the syslog message to appropriate OpenTelemetry log record fields.
-There is no universal mapping available, it depends on the source message and the receiver as well.
-For some samples, see the [Example Mappings](https://opentelemetry.io/docs/specs/otel/logs/data-model-appendix) in the OpenTelemetry documentation, or check the recommendations and requirements of your receiver.
+There is no universal mapping scheme available, it depends on the source message and the receiver as well.
+For some examples, see the [Example Mappings](https://opentelemetry.io/docs/specs/otel/logs/data-model-appendix) page in the OpenTelemetry documentation, or check the recommendations and requirements of your receiver.
 For details on the fields that are available in the {{< product >}} OTEL data structures, see the [`otel_logrecord reference`](#otel-logrecord-reference).

     The following example includes a simple mapping for RFC3164-formatted syslog messages.
 Note that the body of the message is rendered as a string, not as structured data.